‘A moment of peril’: Biden’s coronavirus response collides with case spikes

 But there’s risk in raising expectations that are pinned to that response, said Robert J. Blendon, a Harvard University professor who studies public opinion about health care.

 “It’s all tied in people’s minds to what I call the key policy measure: ‘Next Thanksgiving, can I eat with my family in person?’”
-Blendon said, adding that Americans would blame Biden if virus-related shutdowns are needed again.
+Blendon said, adding Americans would blame Biden if virus-related shutdowns are needed again.
 “They can’t blame a variant.”

 White House officials fear their nuanced message — urging Americans to see the light ahead, while remaining vigilant against the virus — is being lost as the rising numbers of coronavirus infections and vaccinations collide, potentially stretching out the nation’s pandemic fight.
 The challenge is compounded because public health officials are trying to speak to a fractured America.
 Tens of millions of people are still eager to get their first shots, many more are asking what they can do now that they’re vaccinated and others remain hesitant about getting inoculated at all.